Two injured in shooting on Government Street and South 15th Street

 BATON ROUGE - Two people were injured in a shooting on Government Street and South 15th Street Thursday, according to the Baton Rouge Police Department.

+Shots were fired around 7:30 p.m.
+Thursday, according to officials.
 BRPD officials said two victims went to the hospital as a result of the shooting.
 Their condition is unknown.

 Trending News